mcserversoft/documentation/docs/guides/java-path-update.md

 ## Per server {#-per-server}
-If you have multiple servers that require different versions of java, you can override the global Java setting.
-To do so open the server settings by clicking the ⚙️ and navigate to the advanced tab.
+If you have multiple servers that require different versions of Java, you can override the global Java setting.
+To do so, open the server settings by clicking the ⚙️ then navigate to the advanced tab.

 You will see a text box labeled "Local Java Path override".
 Paste the path to the folder containing the Java executable you just found.